Dissertation in Modern Languages & Cultures

 When devising a topic, think about the areas of interest that you have encountered during the course of your studies in years 1 and 2, or about topics that could potentially interest you in the final-year modules you intend to take.

-The process of dissertation allocation begins in the third term of your year abroad, when students submit two 100-word proposals, outlining two distinct topics on which they would like to work.
-In order to facilitate the allocation of supervisors, these proposals must be substantially differentiated from one another, and will need to correspond to areas of specialism of two different MLAC research staff, as set out in the list on the School website.
+The process of dissertation allocation begins in the third term of your year abroad, when students submit a dissertation research proposal of 250 words.
 You will also be required to specify the final-year option that will serve as the co-requisite module for each of your proposals; this may often be a module taught by your proposed supervisor, but not necessarily.
 Students must submit the online dissertation proposal form by a deadline towards the end of Easter term.
-A list of research staff available for dissertation supervision in any given year can be found here, along with a description of the areas in which they are willing to supervise.
-Students will be informed of their allocation in early July, at which point they should contact their allocated supervisor to discuss provisional reading.
+Students will be informed of their allocation in October.

 Teaching, Learning, and Formative and Summative Assessment